facepunch01/School-files/LA/VOCABULARY/Enervate(verb).md

-# Enervate [ en-er-veyt ]
+# enervate [ en-er-veyt ]
-- basicly to weaken in some way
 ---
 ### Definition
 - **Verb**
   1. to deprive of force or strength; destroy the vigor of; weaken.
 ### Synonym
 enfeeble, debilitate, sap, exhaust.